Our2020View/Our2020View.github.io/ourview.md

 6. Residential mattress – full time setup - ease of access
 7. Electric heat pump – less use of a portable micro heater
 8. 2000W inverter – it can handle a microwave now – new to 2020
-9. Tankless water heater – no longer carrying around 60 lbs of water
+9. Tankless water heater – no longer carrying around 60 lbs of water - new to 2020
 10. Tank sensors that work – sensors on the outside of tanks, what a concept!
 11. Freshwater above the floor – no more frozen fresh water lines in the spring and fall
 12. Heated holding tanks – useful for those morning departure dumps in the spring and fall